convexwf/knowledge-suite/README.md

 - `server_fetch`: the local server fetches the URL when no HTML is provided.
 - `file://` pages are only supported through `browser_html`.
 - The server stores RawDoc metadata, Document JSON, Markdown, raw HTML, and URL status in a local `knowledge-store`.
+- The side panel includes a `Saved` view backed by `/api/clips` for recently saved pages.